malilbot/malilbot.github.io/src/pages/terms.md

-### Dont use more than 30 commands in 20 mins

-doing so will result in a 24 hour ban and a permanent ban if it wasn't a accident ( Apealable )

-### Using malil to say racist or mean stuff is not allowed
+### Using malil to say racist or mean things is not allowed

-doing so will result in a ban from using malil
+Meaning saying anything racist/homophobic get you banned from using malil

-### Tos may change at any time

-meaning that if you do something with the bot that we dont like we can blacklist you
+### Dont spam commands

+This includes but is not limited to spam making suggestions spamming commands